ohmori7/kcn/README.md

 google searching engine.
 Database engine is automatically selected in accordance with input keywords.
 For examples,

-          % key2loc latency lt 100
+          % key2loc rtt lt 100

-this may choose KCN database, and search for a FQDN of a host that can be reached with a latency, 100 msec or less.
+this may choose KCN database, and search for a FQDN of a host that can be reached with 100 msec or less of RTT.

   On the other hand,